How Much Do Saxophone Lessons Cost?

 In-person vs Online Lessons

-Pre-recorded vs Live Lessons
+Pre-recorded vs Live Saxophone Lessons

 If you’re looking for the cheapest possible saxophone lessons, there is the option of pre-recorded lessons.
-These are typically video or app-based lessons that aim to teach you foundational skills for a monthly fee.
+These are typically video or app-based lessons that aim to teach you basic skills for a monthly fee.

 How to Find the Most Affordable Saxophone Lessons